How to Measure and Understand Heart Rate

 What is Resting Heart Rate?

 With each beat, blood is pumped out from your heart for circulation to different parts of your body.
-The resting heart rate also known as RHR, is the speed at which the heart beats while you are resting.
+The resting heart rate, also known as RHR, is the speed at which the heart beats while you are resting.
 If you are physically active or stressed out, your heart rate will increase.
 A normal resting heart rate for adults varies from 60 to 100 beats per minute (bpm).
-Men have an average reading of 70-72 bpm while women usually have a higher RHR of 78-82 bpm.
-This difference is because women have smaller hearts and lower blood volume circulating in their body.
+Men have an average reading of 70-72 beats per minute bpm while women usually have a higher RHR of 78-82 bpm.
+This difference is because women have smaller hearts and lower blood volume circulating in their bodies.

 So when you are training effectively, your RHR should ideally become lower over a period of time.
 But if, despite your workouts, your RHR is getting higher, it is a clear sign of overtraining.
 Regardless of your recovery level, there may be some differences in your daily heart rate.
 A reading of 3 to 4 bpm more than your normal values is not something to get tensed over.
 But getting a count of over 5 to 7 bpm more than your normal RHR may be an indication that you have not fully recovered from your workout.